 - Ask the general contractor if your current copy of the building dimensions are the most recently issued.
 Also, ask for the points of reference from which you should take dimensions to locate the cases. - Using chalk lines or a laser transit, mark the floor where the cases are to be located for the entire lineup.
 The lines should coincide with the outside edges of the case feet. - Move case as close as possible to its permanent location.
 Remove all crating and shipping braces above the shipping pallet.
 Loosen the plastic dust cover from the pallet, but leave cover over the case to protect it while removing the case from the pallet. - 4.
-Shipping braces with a sled runner construction can either have metal brackets that can be removed with a screw gun, or wood blocks that can be removed with a J-bar.
+The power cord shipping brace (Fig. 1) can be removed with a screw gun.
+As for case shipping braces, the same would be applied with sled runner or caster constrction.
+If the braces are metal brackets or locks they can be removed with a screw gun.
+If they are wood blocks they can be removed with a J-bar.
 Note: Shipping braces are normally located at each corner of the case.
-(Shipping braces used vary and are based on case design for best transport.) - Carefully, if horizontal supports, lift case up and off the pallet.
+Some case models with casters will use bracing that surrounds the casters entirely and some will use braces that affix to the toekicks at each corner.
+(Shipping braces used vary and are based on case design for best transport.) - 5.
+Carefully, if horizontal supports, lift case up and off the pallet.
 Remove dust cover.
 Installation hardware ships in a marked packet located inside the case.
 Remove dust cover.
-Installation hardware ships in a marked packet located inside the case. - 6.
-Leveling is necessary to ensure proper operation of the refrigeration system and drainage of the condensate.
-Locate the highest point on the positioning lines as a reference for determining the proper height of the shim-pack levelers.
-A laser transit is recommended for precision and requires just one person.
-Level adjustable feet by twisting, if applicable, or shim as necessary under horizontal sup-
+Installation hardware ships in a marked packet located inside the case.
+(Hillphoenix self-contained display cases are sometimes designed with casters.
+In most situations, one or two persons can easily move the case into position.)
+If there are casters simply roll them on to the store floor to the proper staging area.
+First remove all crating then all sled runner, caster, and/or power cord shipping braces.
+(Dependent on case design.)